On constraining projections of future climate using observations and simulations from multiple climate models: Introduction

 \section{Introduction}

 Scientific inquiry into complex systems such as the climate naturally leads to multiple models of a system.
-The motivation behind the use of multi-model ensembles in climate science is to quantify the epistemic uncertainty in projections of future climate introduced by choices in model design \citep{Tebaldi2007}.
-Rather than treating them as incompatible or competing, each model is treated as a plausible representation of the climate system \citep{Parker2006}.
-The multi-model paradigm is becoming established in other areas including ecology \citep{Spence2016}, epidemiology \citep{Webb2017} and hydrology \citep{LeVine2016}.
-As the multi-model paradigm becomes more widespread, so does the importance of statistical methods for making credible probabilistic inferences from ensembles of simulation models.
+The situation in climate science is unusual since different climate models are not treated as incompatible or competing.
+Instead, each model is treated as a plausible representation of the climate system \citep{Parker2006}.
+This has led to the use of multi-model ensembles to quantify the uncertainty in projections of future climate introduced by choices in model design, usually referred to simply as model uncertainty \citep{Tebaldi2007}.
+Statistical methods are required to interpret projections from multi-model ensembles and to make credible probabilistic inferences about future climate change.

-Projections of future climate are subject to a number of sources of uncertainty, including model uncertainty, model inadequacy, natural variability and internal variability.
-Model uncertainty refers to uncertainty arising due to choices in model design, i.e., differences between models \citep{Tebaldi2007}.
+In addition to model uncertainty, projections of future climate are subject to a number of other sources of uncertainty.
 Model inadequacy refers to differences between the models and the Earth system, e.g., missing processes \citep{Craig2001,Stainforth2007}.
 We intuitively think of climate as the distribution of weather. \citep{Stainforth2007,Stephenson2012,Rougier2014}.
-Natural variability refers to the range of possible conditions we might experience.
-Natural variability is sometimes referred to as sampling uncertainty, since we only observe a single actualization of the Earth system \citep{Chandler2013}.
+Natural variability refers to the range of possible conditions we might experience and is sometimes referred to as sampling uncertainty, since we only observe a single actualization of the Earth system \citep{Chandler2013}.
 Climate models attempt to simulate natural variability by performing multiple simulations from slightly different initial conditions.
 This is known as internal variability or initial condition uncertainty.
+Climate projections are also subject to forcing uncertainty and parameter uncertainty.
+Forcing uncertainty arises due to uncertainty about future emissions of greenhouse gases, both anthropogenic and natural.
+Parameter uncertainty refers to uncertainty about choice of the internal parameters in climate models \citep{Collins2007}.
+Forcing uncertainty is usually circumvented by making projections rather than predictions of future climate, i.e., predictions conditioned on an assumed future emissions scenario, e.g., \citet{Moss2010}.
+The computational cost of running sufficiently large perturbed-parameter experiments to span the full range of parameter uncertainty for a single climate model can be prohibitive.
+Therefore multi-model ensembles usually consist of a set of ``best estimates'', i.e., a single version of each model with the internal parameters fixed \citep{Knutti2010}.